 1. The privacy setting of their children’s Facebook accounts was set at “Friends Only.”
 They, thus, have a reasonable expectation of privacy which must be respected.

 2. The photos accessed belong to the girls and, thus, cannot be used and reproduced without their consent.
-Escudero, however, violated their rights by saving digital copies of the photos and by subsequently showing them to STC’s officials.
-Thus, the Facebook accounts of the children were intruded upon;
+Thus, Escudero violated their rights by saving digital copies of the photos and by subsequently showing them to STC’s officials.
+The Facebook accounts of the children were intruded upon;

 3. The intrusion into the Facebook accounts, as well as the copying of information, data, and digital images happened at STC’s Computer Laboratory;